nlkli/ashki.nvim/README.md

 # Ashki Theme for Neovim

-Ashki is a dark, minimal color scheme for Neovim with soft contrast and vibrant syntax highlighting, designed for readability and comfort during long coding sessions.
+Ashki is a dark, minimal color scheme for Neovim with soft contrast and vibrant syntax highlighting.

 ## Preview